Research proposal Template used for making your own research proposal for Master Degree or Ph.D. degree can be easily downloadable here:

 i) To provide a holistic view by combining firms’ IT capabilities with other capabilities: coordination, systems, and socialization in a single study.

-ii) To investigate the degree to which Chinese software firms are successful in maximizing their ability of absorptive capacity and competitive advantage by exercising combined capabilities.
+ii) To investigate the degree to which Chinese software firms are successful in maximizing their ability to absorptive capacity and competitive advantage by exercising combined capabilities.

 The proposed framework of this study is based on four major constructs: IT capabilities, combinative capabilities, absorptive capacity, and competitive advantage.
 These constructs are explained briefly:

-Justin et al. (2005) identifies various organizational mechanisms associated with each combinative capability: coordination, systems, and socialization.
+Justin et al. (2005) identify various organizational mechanisms associated with each combinative capability: coordination, systems, and socialization.
 The details of these mechanisms are below:

 ii) Systems Capabilities: common features of these capabilities are formalization and routinization

 Competitive advantage measures the output or benefits received from a firm’s ability of absorptive capacity.
 Cohen and Levinthal assess competitive advantage by measuring firms’ flexibility, innovation performance, and business performance.

 The population of the present study focuses on software firms (SFs) in China, which develops software and related services for external customers.
 There are multiple reasons for the selection of SFs.
 First, the Chinese software industry is rapidly growing.